Joko Widodo: New capital

+Post-presidency

+Jokowi's second term ended on 20 October 2024, and he was succeeded by Prabowo Subianto with Jokowi's eldest son becoming vice president.
+In the 2024 Indonesian local elections, he publicly endorsed 84 candidates for governors, mayors and regents.
+Jokowi-backed candidates received a significant boost in the election, namely in Central Java where the candidate backed by Jokowi defeated the PDI-P backed candidate in the party's traditional stronghold, and in North Sumatra where Jokowi's son-in-law Bobby Nasution defeated the previous governor.

+In April 2025, Jokowi joined the advisory board of Bloomberg New Economy.
+Other major former government figures in the board included Italian former PM Mario Draghi and U.S. former secretary of commerce Gina Raimondo.

-Family and personal life
+Personal life

-Jokowi married his wife Iriana in 1986.
+Jokowi married his wife Iriana on 24 December 1986.
 The couple has two sons and one daughter.
-Their first son, Gibran Rakabuming Raka (born 1 October 1987), studied abroad in Sydney and Singapore (at the Management Development Institute of Singapore, MDIS) and currently runs a catering and wedding-planning business in Surakarta.
-Their only daughter, Kahiyang Ayu (born 20 April 1991), completed an undergraduate degree in food technology at the state-owned Sebelas Maret University in Surakarta.
-Their second son, Kaesang Pangarep (born 25 December 1994), completed his high school years in ACS International, Singapore, and is an online vlogger.
+Their first son, Gibran Rakabuming Raka (born 1 October 1987), studied abroad in Sydney and Singapore (at the Management Development Institute of Singapore, MDIS) and served as the mayor of Surakarta, Jokowi's hometown, from 2021-2024.
+Their only daughter, Kahiyang Ayu (born 20 April 1992), completed an undergraduate degree in food technology at the state-owned Sebelas Maret University in Surakarta.
+Their second son, Kaesang Pangarep (born 25 December 1994), completed his high school years in ACS International, Singapore, is mostly known as an online vlogger.
 Jokowi has five grandchildren: a grandson and a granddaughter from Gibran (born in 2016 and 2019 respectively) and a granddaughter and two grandsons from Kahiyang (born in 2018, 2020 and 2022 respectively).

-Several members of Jokowi's family have declared their intentions to enter politics by running as candidates in 2020 local elections.
-Gibran has declared his candidacy for the mayorship of Surakarta, in addition to his son-in-law Bobby Nasution (Medan) and brother-in-law Wahyu Purwanto (Gunung Kidul Regency).
-Gibran and Bobby won their elections, and both took office in 2021.
+Several members of Jokowi's family entered politics, running as candidates in 2020 local elections.
+Gibran declared his candidacy for the mayorship of Surakarta, in addition to his son-in-law Bobby Nasution (Medan) and brother-in-law Wahyu Purwanto (Gunung Kidul Regency).
+Gibran and Bobby won their elections, and both took office in 2021, while Wahyu dropped his bid due to Jokowi's request for him not to run.
+Jokowi's younger sister Idayati married Anwar Usman, Chief Justice of the Constitutional Court of Indonesia, in May 2022.
+In September 2023, Kaesang entered politics by joining Indonesian Solidarity Party and is named chairman few days later.
+A month later, Gibran is announced as a vice-presidential candidate in the 2024 presidential election.

-Jokowi has been described as "Muslim but broadly secular in his outlook".
+Jokowi has been described as "Muslim but broadly secular in his outlook."
 His statement in 2019 that religion and politics should be separated prompted a public debate on whether he was promoting secularism in the country.
 In June 2013, a film titled Jokowi, depicting Jokowi's childhood and youth, was released.
 He expressed some objections to the film, saying that he felt his life had been a simple one and was not worthy of being adapted into a film.